dekarrin/rezi/README.md

 The Rarefied Encoding (Compressible) for Interchange (REZI) library performs binary marshaling of data to REZI-format bytes.
-It can encode and decode several built-in Go types to bytes, and automatically handles decoding and encoding of user-defined types that implement `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler`.
+It can encode and decode several built-in Go types to bytes, and handles decoding and encoding of user-defined types that implement `encoding.BinaryMarshaler` or `encoding.TextMarshaler`.

 All data is encoded in a deterministic fashion, or as deterministically as possible.
 Any non-determinism in the resulting encoded value will arise from